joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-1.md

 Terms change but this definition still seems to work &mdash; in that 'accessibility' focusses on disability and impairment whereas 'inclusion' is broader in scope.
 Inclusion considers how someone's: race, religion, gender, socio-economic background and other protected characteristics affect experience.

 Another way to think about accessibility is that it is a measure of the quality of design &mdash; it is a measure of how usable something is &mdash; in particular for people with disabilities.
-Inclusive design is a 'method' or a way we can approach building experiences that reach a that accessible standard.
+Inclusive design is a 'method' or a way we can approach building experiences that reach that accessibility standard.
 This idea is explained expertly in the book 'Mismatch' by Kat Holmes.

 We shouldn't get too distracted by definitions.
 The important thing is that there is work to be done on removing barriers to products and services and it requires both accessibility and inclusion.
 Not one or the other.